appacademy-prep-work/appacademy-prep-work.github.io/_includes/interviews/tech.md

 CodePair is a browser-based pairing platform that we will use to conduct the interview.
 It is located on the [HackerRank][hackerR] website.
 To get into the interview, you will simply open the link from your interviewer in a web browser (preferably Google Chrome or FireFox).
 You will need a steady internet connection and a working microphone and webcam for the interview.

-Once you open the link, you will be taken into a pairing room.
-Your interviewer will give you instructions to read over, and then you will start the interview.
+Once you open the link, your interviewer will give you instructions to read over, and then you will start the interview.
 &nbsp;
 ## Solo Prompts
 The first two problems you work on will be solo prompts.
 These are problems that you solve on your own in front of the interviewer - the interviewer will take notes on how you solve them.